Licence Checker England

 Research notes

 Previous selective licensing scheme ran from 1 May 2020 to 30 April 2025, covering all wards except Hatch Lane and Endlebury (Highams Park North was not excluded in the previous scheme).
 Licence conditions document: Selective Licensing - Licence Conditions - December 2023.
-Non-compliance may result in prosecution or fine up to £30,000 per offence, plus potential Rent Repayment Order of up to one year's rental income.
+Non-compliance may result in prosecution or civil penalty, plus potential rent repayment order action.
+Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.